 This proposal is not based on the candidate's place of residence or place of listing.
 This proposal also preserves the ability of a transplant program to decline an offer or not use the organ for a potential

-42 CFR §121.4(a).
+&lt;sup>45 42 CFR §121.4(a).